Why does my dog smell? Vet reveals 5 reasons and what to do about it

 • Red, inflamed ears or skin

 Skin infections like hot spots are common in thick-coated dogs, especially in warm weather after swimming or bathing.
-Other dogs may be more prone to developing skin infections due to other underlying conditions such as allergies, hormone imbalances, or parasites.
+Other dogs may be more prone to developing skin infections due to other underlying conditions such as allergies in dogs, hormone imbalances, or parasites.

 2. Ear infections